 Within the programme, there is comprehensive coverage of the production, applications, and properties of plastics, textiles, and composite materials.
 Special attention is given to the potential of utilising biologically derived raw materials for polymer creation and their subsequent biological breakdown.
 Another focus is on the recycling of polymers as well as on the development of composites from natural fibres.
 The educational curriculum also incorporates the learning of practical laboratory methods to foster fundamental skills in the processing of plastics, composite manufacturing and structural characterisation, and material property testing.

 As a student in this Master's programme, you will have the opportunity to engage in the forefront of the university's research activities focussed on resource recovery and textile technology.

 In the first term, you will acquire broad competencies regarding the present state and future directions of the field of resource recovery on both a global and national scale.
 This entails an exploration of business insights and methodological knowledge, including life cycle analysis.

 During the subsequent term, the programme places a specific emphasis on courses pertaining to polymer materials.
 Lastly, the programme includes a year-long degree project yielding 60 credits, wherein you will investigate the area of your particular interest in depth.
-This degree project can be carried out within the industry or in collaboration with our researchers and doctoral students at the Swedish Centre for Resource Recovery and the Swedish School of Textiles at the University of Borås.
+This degree project can be conducted either within the industry or in collaboration with our esteemed researchers and doctoral candidates at the Swedish Centre for Resource Recovery and the Swedish School of Textiles at the University of Borås.
 It is also possible to do a degree project yielding 30 credits by taking additional elective coursework.